 Question: Whos your chicken and whos your egg?

-It depends from marketplace to marketplace.
+It depends on a marketplace to marketplace.
 In udemys case, the speaker says that they faked the courses to attract customers.
 They put their team and investors to work i.e. to prepare faked courses to put up on udemy.
-Well, its not really fake.
+Well, it's not really fake.
 They delivered and showcased the value of their platform through these.

 Liquidity is the most important thing